webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 ### Website

-Link to your organization's (or your personal) website from your Public Collections Gallery page.
+Link to your org's (or your personal) website so viewers can visit from your Public Collections Gallery page.

 <video autoplay muted playsinline loop disablepictureinpicture disableremoteplayback>
   <source src="https://webrecorder.net/assets/video/collections-full-walkthrough-av1.mp4"/>